-1. Number and extent of rills: Rills are none to rare.
-A few can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt.

-- 2. Presence of water flow patterns: Water flow patterns are none to rare but can be expected in areas subjected to summer convection storms or rapid snowmelt. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are rare with occurrence typically limited to area within water flow patterns.
-Frost heaving of shallow rooted
+- 1. Number and extent of rills: Rills are none to rare.
+A few rills can be expected on steeper slopes in areas recently subjected to summer convection storms. - 2.
+Presence of water flow patterns: Water flow patterns are none to rare but can be expected in areas recently subjected to summer convection storms, usually on steeper slopes. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
+Occurrence is usually limited to areas of water flow patterns.

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground up to 30% depending on amount of surface rock fragments 5.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground up to 25% depending on amount of surface rock fragments 5.
 Number of gullies and erosion associated with gullies: None 6.
 Extent of wind scoured, blowouts and/or depositional areas: None 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
 Persistent litter (large woody material) will remain in place except during large rainfall events.
 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
 (To be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically prismatic to columnar or subangular blocky.
-Soil surface colors are brownish grays and soils are typified by an ochric epipedon.
-Organic matter of the surface 2 to 3 inches is typically 1 to 1.5 percent dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically moderate thin platy structure.
+Soil surface colors are brownish-grays and A horizon is typically 0-3 inches.
+Organic matter of the surface horizon is typically <1.5 percent dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography 0.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial bunchgrasses and shrub canopy and associated litter provide some protection from raindrop impact.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
+Massive subsoil horizons not to be interpreted as compact norizons not to be interpreted as compacted ۱. --- --- ----